sengopal/data-engg-zoomcamp/project/proposal.md

 ## Technology choices
 1. Cloud: GCP
+2. Datalake: GCP Bucket
-2. Infrastructure as code (IaC): Terraform
+3. Infrastructure as code (IaC): Terraform
-3. Workflow orchestration: Airflow
+4. Workflow orchestration: Airflow
-4. Data Warehouse: BigQuery
+5. Data Warehouse: BigQuery
-5. Batch processing: Spark
-6. Stream processing: None

-## Project specific choices

-1. Datalake: GCP Bucket
-2. Transformations: dbt
+6. Transformations: dbt

-## Problem description - Spotify Monitoring
-Spotify data analytics monitor the popular tracks and the associated artists in a periodical manner.
-This project helps
-1. pull the raw data into GCP cloud
-2. Transforms the raw data into standard tables
-3. Joins the artists and tracks table to provide popularity metrics via dbt and write them back into BigQuery
-4. Produce dashboard tiles in Google Data studio.
-5. This allows the analytics to view the combined tracks and artists popularity information for quick review.

 ## Proposal to address the requirements
 1. **Data ingestion** - Using Airflow to download the dataset and place it in GCP Bucket